Remarks by Angel Gurría, OECD Secretary-General, G20 Leaders’ Summit

 Regional initiatives and international regulatory cooperation are most welcome.
 Initiatives such as the Trans Pacific Partnership, the Transatlantic Trade and Investment Partnership negotiations, and the Pacific Alliance can be major breakthroughs in removing unnecessary burdens on firms and associated trade costs.
 We thus welcome the impetus given by the Russian Presidency to enhance transparency in Regional Trade Agreements.

-With our economies being increasingly interconnected and goods and services crossing borders multiple times before reaching consumers, the evidence presented in our is compelling:
+With our economies being increasingly interconnected and goods and services crossing borders multiple times before reaching consumers, the evidence presented in our joint OECD-WTO-UNCTAD report on the Implications of Global Value Chains for Trade, Investment, Development and Jobs is compelling:

 Count on our support, our analysis and our policy advice to transform international trade into the traditional engine of growth, jobs and well-being it has been in the past!